 Unrelated Business Income Tax (UBIT)

 - Even though an organization is recognized as tax exempt, it still may be liable for tax on its unrelated business income.
 For most organizations, unrelated business income is income from a trade or business, regularly carried on, that is not substantially related to the charitable, educational, or other purpose that is the basis of the organization's exemption.

 - Learn more by clicking on the UBIT link below.

 Other Tax Issues

-- BEX - Employees who do not meet the conditions of Finance Procedural Statement: Business Expense Reimbursement will have taxable income reported to the Internal Revenue Service (IRS).
-This will appear on the employee’s pay advice, and on IRS Form W-2, as BEX (Business Expense).
+- BEX - Employees who do not meet the conditions of the University’s accountable plan by complying with the Finance Procedural Statement Business Expense Substantiation & Tax Implications will have the amount of the related expense (commercial credit card transaction, cash advance, reimbursement) reported as taxable income on the employee’s pay advice and on IRS Form W-2.